AlexandraImbrisca/open-MaStR/benchmark/README.md

 - a set of utilities that can be used widely across all implementations (e.g., casting functions)
 - a base implementation extracted from the current open-MaStR repository
 - a new parser (i.e., class that extends the ```ParserSkeleton```) for each of the new exploratory implementations

+## Scripts

+The evaluate_performance script creates a parser from each of the implementations available and runs the target functionality on each of the databases.
+The parsing speed is written automatically in the ```results.md``` file.